Soviet cruiser Dzerzhinsky: Construction and career

-The ship was built at Admiralty Shipyard in Leningrad and was launched on 31 August 1950 and commissioned on 18 August 1952.
+The ship was built at the Black Sea Shipyard in Mykolaiv and was launched on 31 August 1950 and commissioned on 18 August 1952.

 On 30 August 1952, she became a member of the Red Banner Black Sea Fleet.
 By the end of 1955, on the basis of the pre-design study, the design bureau determined the optimal option: the placement of the M-2 anti-aircraft missile system launcher in the place of the removable main-caliber rear tower (number 3) with the simultaneous rearrangement of the shell cellar of this tower for the missile storage.
 The changes in the ship were confirmed by the necessary stability and unsinkability calculations.
 In February 1956, the Commander-in-Chief of the Navy approved the TT assignment for the 70E project.
 From 15 October 1957 to 24 December 1958, she was modernized and rebuilt at Sevmorzavod in Sevastopol according to the Project 70E.
 Chief designer of the project K. I. Troshkov.
 In the process of re-equipment on the ship, the following were removed: the third tower, the aft rangefinder post, eight 37 mm V-11 guns and torpedo armament.
 Instead, they installed: one experimental M-2 air defense system with a stabilized SM-64 launcher, a cellar for 10 V-753 missiles, a Corvette control system and a Kaktus and Razliv radar.
 To build the cellar, three decks were cut and a 3.3 m high superstructure was erected.

 On 3 August 1961, she was reclassified as a training ship.
 From 20 to 26 August 1964, she visited to Constanța.

 In April 1967, visited to Split.
 From 10 to 14 July, she visited to Port Said.
 From 5 to 30 June 1967 and from 5 to 24 October 1973, while in the war zone, she carried out a combat mission to provide assistance to the Egyptian Armed Forces (Six-Day War and Yom Kippur War).

 From 9 to 12 August 1969, she visited to Varna.
 In October 1969, she visited to Alexandria.
 From 26 to 30 April 1971, she visited to Le Havre.
 From 14 to 18 December 1971, she visited to Latakia.

 In March 1976, she visited to Tartus and in April 1976, she visited to Split.
 From 30 June to 4 July 1977, she visited to Tunisia.
 From 20 to 25 October 1978, she visited to Piraeus.
 From 16 to 20 November 1978, she visited to Istanbul.

 On 19 February 1980, she was decommissioned from the Navy, mothballed and put on hold in Sevastopol.
 On 12 October 1988, she was disarmed and stricken from the Navy.
 On 9 December 1988, her crew was disbanded and transferred to OFI for dismantling and implementation.